zzhangjii/learning-library/ospa-library/github-ideas/README.md

    1. Oracle Learning-Library (production)
    1. OSPA Learning-Library (staging, one of Ale's, Dan's, or John's - tbd)
    1. One 'Developer Repo' for each folder identified earlier
-      1. Developers will have full authority to Developer Repos
+      1. Developers will have full authority to Developer Repos - **Note: Developers Github Access is required**
       1. Developers will create, modify, and review documents in Developer Repos
 * We suggest a simple editor for Markdown like the Microsoft Visual Studio Code tool available on [MyDesktop](http://mydesktop.oraclecorp.com/myd/myd_software_licenses.show_complete_list) though any text editor will do
 ### Alternative Mechanism
 * Two-level OSPA repository (repo) scheme
    1. Oracle Learning-Library (production)
    1. OSPA Learning-Library (staging, one of Ale's, Dan's, or John's - tbd
-* Developers create .zip file for desired folder and make it available to "Admins" for unzip and load
+* Developers create .zip file for desired folder and make it available to "Admins" for unzip and load.
+Zip file will be share out of the band (email, LCMS, Slack) and Developer Github access is not required.
 ### Suggested Workflow(s)
    1. (If new) Developer checks to see if appropriate folder already in repository; if not, request from "Admins"
    1. Developer creates (or gets from somewhere) desired content, makes sure it is in proper form (.md, .html), and that all large files are linked-to rather than part of document (we need to decide if links will be to Confluence, OraDocs, LCMS, etc...)</br>